npqr/CS425/assignments/a1/tests/README.md

 The directory contains a google test suite and a stress test script.

-- Run `make test` to run the google test suite.
+- Run `make all` and then `make test` to run the google test suite.
 - Run `make_dummy_users.sh` to add dummy users to the `users.txt` file.
 - Run `client.sh` using xargs to run the stress test script (more details in the script).